2022 Budget Act

 Social Ape.

-With regard to other new developments (such as, for example: tax credits for renewable energy plants, composting plants, subsidies for producers of PDO, PGI, and organic wines, Sustainable Practices Fund, Superbonus for the construction sector, Facade Bonus and other building deductions, urban regeneration measures, tax collection notices, extension of the tax credit for capital goods , changes to the rules on revaluation and realignment, extension of the entry into force of VAT provisions, reduced IMU (property tax) for non-resident pensioners and much more), please refer to the text of the Law for anything not expressly indicated in this News.
+With regard to other new measures (such as, for example: tax credits for renewable energy systems and composting facilities, subsidies for producers of DOP, IGP, and organic wines, the Sustainable Practices Fund, the Superbonus for the construction sector, the Facade Bonus and other construction tax credits, urban regeneration initiatives, tax collection notices, extension of the capital goods tax credit, amendments to the regulations on revaluation and realignment, extension of the effective date of VAT provisions, reduced IMU for non-resident pensioners, and much more), please refer to the text of the Law for anything not expressly indicated in this News.

 1. New income tax rates and calculation of tax deductions

-Gross tax is calculated by applying the following rates to total income, net of deductible expenses, according to income brackets:
+The gross tax is calculated by applying the following tax rates, based on income brackets, to the total income, net of deductible expenses:

 Over €15,000 and up to €28,000, 25%;